Harsh reality: Your employees work for you because they get paid.

 Go Forth And Run That Payroll

-You’re now equipped with the tools to run payroll with confidence.
+Whether you're a business owner or a human resources professional, you're now equipped with the tools to run payroll with confidence.

 What’s next?
 Well, you could do another business a solid and share the checklist on your socials.
 Sharing is caring, after all!